How causal perspectives can inform neuroscience data analysis: Identifying variables and estimands of interest

 \section{Identifying variables and estimands of interest}

-\paragraph*{Working Example 1: Neurofeedback for treatment of depression} In neuroimaging, researchers believe that brain activation patterns can be associated with mental illnesses, including depression \cite{sheline2001increased}.
-Functional magnetic resonance imaging (fMRI) has been used alongside ``neurofeedback'' training, where people learn to achieve specific brain activation patterns.
-The goal is for individuals to access these patterns later, potentially reducing depressive symptoms.
-In causal inference, it is useful if the factor being studied can be experimentally manipulated in the real world\footnote{While identifying causal effects without manipulability is more challenging, carefully-designed studies (such as audit studies \cite{moss2012science}) can be employed to isolate causal effects while keeping other characteristics constant.} \cite{Hill1965May}.
-For example, the brain can be changed through medical procedures (like electrical stimulation), drugs, or psychological treatments (such as psychotherapy).
+Throughout this paper we will use a running example of the relationship between sleep quality and white matter structure.
+Neuroscience evidence suggests that aspects of brain structure can be associated with lifestyle factors, including sleep quality.
+Poor sleep has been linked to accelerated brain aging and cognitive decline \cite{Mander2017,Sexton2014}, making it a target for potential interventions.
+Longitudinal studies suggest that sleep disturbances precede and may contribute to white matter deterioration, rather than the reverse \cite{Fjell2014,Sexton2014}.
+Sleep deprivation has been shown to disrupt glymphatic clearance of metabolic waste from the brain, potentially leading to white matter damage over time \cite{Xie2013}.
+In causal inference, it is useful if the factor being studied can be experimentally manipulated in the real world \cite{Hill1965May}.
+In this example, sleep can be changed through behavioral interventions, sleep restriction protocols, or sleep enhancement techniques.

-To illustrate this, researchers could study the effect of randomly assigning depressed individuals to either (1) neurofeedback training for anti-depressive brain patterns or (2) placebo training for unrelated brain patterns \cite{Mehler2018Dec}.
-They would measure depression symptoms before and after treatment to see how much the symptoms changed.
-The difference in outcomes between the two groups (neurofeedback vs. placebo) would show the causal effect of the neurofeedback treatment.
+To illustrate this, researchers could study the effect of randomly assigning individuals to either (1) a group where sleep is regularly interrupted throughout the night, or (2) a control group provided optimal sleeping conditions.
+Measures of white matter integrity collected before and after the intervention would measures changes related to the manipulation, and the difference in outcomes between the two groups would quantify the causal effect of the sleep intervention.